 Houston knows he isn’t alone in his frustration.
 He regularly talks with companies in the area who lament not being able to fill positions.

-Approximately 9,000 people are looking for jobs, but more than 15,000 job openings in the greater Chattanooga area cannot be filled due to lack of education or perhaps lack of driver’s licenses.
+Approximately 9,000 people are looking for jobs.
+It’s difficult, however, to fill more than 15,000 job openings in the greater Chattanooga area.
+Why is that?
+It’s partially due to lack of education, or perhaps lack of driver’s licenses.

 What is wrong with this picture?
 Employers are complaining they can’t find qualified workers and people are complaining they can’t find jobs.
 Somewhere along the way there is a serious disconnect.

-Renn surmises that perhaps what we are seeing has nothing to do with job availability or wages and everything to do with the basics such as having a high school diploma and reliably coming to work every day.
+Renn surmises that perhaps what we are seeing has nothing to do with job availability or wages.
+It may have everything to do with the basics, instead.
+The basics include having a high school diploma and reliably coming to work every day.

-In order to combat the “unemployable” problem and break the cycle, healthy adults must model and promote the importance of education and a strong work ethic in homes and communities, in addition to mentoring those who have no example to follow.
+It’s possible to combat the “unemployable” problem and break the cycle.
+Healthy adults must model and promote the importance of education and a strong work ethic in homes and communities.
+Additionally, we can mentor those who have no example to follow.